4itor/moai/README.md

 The texture on the plate is created poking holes on the Cu layer so the soldermask gets 'bumpy'; tried just this once and results where better than expected; (As the plate is simmetrycal I created two designs on each side, but only used the textured one for now)

 > **Word of advice** : The distance between each pair of thumb keys is tenths of a millimeter less than the standard for 1.25U keys, this is intentional.
-I have found no incompatibilities in any keycap profiles trown at it (Cherry, MDA/XVX, SDA, MT3) but your milleage may vary.
+I have found no incompatibilities in any keycap profiles trown at it (Cherry, MDA/XVX, XDA, SDA, MT3, etc) from several vendors, but your milleage may vary.

 See more pictures in the [gallery](gallery/README.md).